neurobioinfo/scrnabox/scrnabox.svn/README.md

 - [References](#references)

 ## Introduction
-scrnabox.svn is an open-source pipeline for scRNA.
+scrnabox.svn is an open-source pipeline for scRNA analysis that includes a job scheduler for HPC system.

+### Setup
 In order to run the pipeline, first create a folder to do the analysis and export the pipeline

 ```
 mkdir -p  ~/scratch/des
 export SCRNABOX_HOME=~/scrnabox.svn
 export SCRNABOX_PWD=~/scratch/des
 ```

-### Setup
 Once its 'SCRNABOX_PWD' is defined, you need to create a folder entitled `samples_info` and write samples's `library.csv` and `features_ref.csv`.
 Then run the following code to setup pipelione,

 ```
 sh $SCRNABOX_HOME/launch_pipeline.scrnabox.sh \
 -d ${SCRNABOX_PWD} \
 --steps 0
 ```

 The pipeline creates files\folders under `${SCRNABOX_PWD}`: `./job_output/configs/scrnabox.config.ini` (include the configure arguments),  `./job_output/expected.done.files.txt` (recorder the done steps), `./job_output/logs` (submitted job would save under this folder), `./job_output/parameters/` (include the arguments and parameter that would use in running job, you can change them).

 ### Step 1: cellranger